priyakanttiwary/InterviewCodeChallenge_React_ASP.NetCore/README.md

   and if quantity is more than 100 then it should be in green colure.

 * Implement Server side pagination for product listing grid where page size should be 5 only.

+*  Log the elapsed time of each API method in millisecond  to check performance of API.

 * Write Unit test cases of server side code only.